indirect/andre.arko.net/_posts/2014-06-21-rails-in-05-seconds.md

 Next step (you probably guessed it already) is `config/rubygems_shim.rb`.
 It's the absolute minimum set of Rubygems constants and methods that mean that Rails will function.
 Using this shim instead of Rubygems removes one specific thing from Rails: the version of your database adapter will not be checked by ActiveRecord.
 Make sure you have the latest compatible version!

+When I first figured out how to do this, I was using Ruby 2.1.1.
+About halfway through, I decided that I should upgrade to Ruby 2.1.2, and I discovered a very sad thing: the version of RDoc that ships with Ruby 2.1.2 has a file, `rdoc/tasks.rb`, that actually has the statement `require "rubygems"` inside it.
+The only way to work around it was to monkeypatch require, and block Rubygems from loading.
+This is a terrible idea, and honestly I don't recommend that anyone do it.
+I couldn't figure out how to make this work on Ruby 2.1.2 without it, though, so it's here in the shim.

 ```ruby
 # config/rubygems_shim.rb
 if defined?(Gem)